davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 So how do we generate this markup from R?
 Since we will need to set and link HTML attributes across elements, as well as dynamically render options based on the number of input values, we will create a few R functions to generate the listbox widget.
 I will create a primary function and a few helper functions.

 1. `list_toggle`: I will create one that renders the markup for the `<button>`.
-This includes the text element that will display the selected option and a SVG icon.
+This includes the text element that will display the selected option and an SVG icon.
 2. `input_list_item`: I will also write a function that generates a list item (i.e., option).
 Each list item has an icon that will be displayed when the option is selected and an inner text label that displays the name of the title.
 Several attributes will need to be added to for web accessibility and communication with the JavaScript input binding.
 3. `input_list`: This helper function generates the list (`<ul>`) based on the number of input values.
 Each option is generated using the `input_list_item` function.
 4. `listbox`: This the main function that will be used in your shiny app.